cognoma/ml-workers/README.md

 # Cognoma ml-workers

 This repository houses the machine learning worker code.
-The workers access the [core-service](https://github.com/cognoma/core-service) and [task-service](https://github.com/cognoma/task-service) using an HTTP RESTful API.
-The actually machine learning code is housed as an installable module in the [machine-learning](https://github.com/cognoma/machine-learning) repository.
+The workers access the [core-service](https://github.com/cognoma/core-service) using an HTTP RESTful API.
+The machine learning code used by this repository comes from the [machine-learning](https://github.com/cognoma/machine-learning) repository.

 ## Getting started